Babies and Toddlers Who Are Blind or Visually Impaired

 - What are those repetitive behaviors?

-- I am all set and now my visually impaired toddler transitions to preschool?
+- I am all set, but it’s time for my visually impaired toddler to transition to preschool.
+What now?

 Once you have the diagnosis of blindness, learn how you can:

 - Learn about the impact of a child’s blindness on the family